Run Selenium and Chrome on WSL2 using Python and Selenium webdriver

 sudo apt update && sudo apt upgrade -y

-Step 2: Install latest Chrome for Linux
+Step 2: Install latest Chrome for Testing (for Linux)

-a) Download the latest chrome .deb file
+a) Download the latest Chrome file

-sudo apt --fix-broken install
+sudo apt install ca-certificates fonts-liberation \

-google-chrome-stable --version
+./chrome-linux64/chrom --version

 Step 3: Install compatible Chromedriver